seemoo-lab/openhaystack/README.md

 **Adding a new tag.**
 To create a new tag, you just need to enter a name for it and optionally select a suitable icon and a color.
 The app then generates a new key pair that is used to encrypt and decrypt the location reports.
 The private key is stored in your Mac's keychain.

+**BBC Microbit**
 Upon deploying, the app will try to flash our firmware image with the new public key to a USB-connected [BBC micro:bit v1](https://microbit.org/).

+**ESP32**
+Since version 0.3.1 we also ship a simple ESP32 firmware that supports the same features as our firmware for the BBC micro:bit.
+To flash an ESP32 connect it via USB and select the correct serial port when deploying.
+It can take up to 3 minuites, a Python 3 version is required.

+**Manual**
 However, you may also copy the public key used for advertising and deploy it via some other mechanism.

 **Display devices' locations.**